 Sadhus, or Babas as they are often affectionately called, are Hindu ascetic holy men.
 They have given up worldly pleasures (including family attachment, material possessions, and yes, probably even cricket) in order to focus on their own spiritual practice.
-They live in caves, forests, ashrams, temples, small huts in rural villages, or simply wander from town to town.
+They live in caves, forests, ashrams, temples, or small huts in rural villages, or simply wander from town to town.
 Since their focus is on attaining salvation, the fourth stage of Hindu life, they mostly spend their time meditating, praying, chanting, and teaching.
 Sadhus typically survive on donations from lay people who hope to benefit from their good karma.
-As we saw in the last post, sadhus often wear saffron-colored robes as a symbol of their renunciation.
+As we saw in the last post, sadhus often wear saffron-colored robes to symbolize their renunciation.

-Sadhus are not all of the same ilks, as there are different sects of sadhus.
+Sadhus are not all of the same ilk, as there are different sects of sadhus.
 Most of the subgroups belong to one of two primary classes, based on whether one worships Shiva or Vishnu, two of the main gods of Hinduism.
-Among the Shiva followers, are the Naga sadhus.
-These sadhus wear their hair in long dreadlocks (in some case, several meters long) and cover their naked body in ashes.
-This practice gives them a bluish color, which with the long hair makes the Nagas look like Shiva.
-They also consume a considerable quantity of marijuana, as they apparently believe Shiva had an affinity for the leaves of the plants and that it will help them in their path to liberation.
+Among the Shiva followers are the Naga sadhus.
+These sadhus wear their hair in long dreadlocks (in some cases, several meters long) and cover their naked bodies in ashes.
+This practice gives them a bluish color, which with the long hair, makes the Nagas look like Shiva.
+They also consume a considerable quantity of marijuana, as they believe Shiva has an affinity for the leaves of the plants and that it will help them on their path to liberation.
 The Naga sadhus are considered somewhat unfriendly and often referred to themselves as warriors of Shiva.

-The “sadhu camp” which I returned to a number of times was simply fascinating.
-There, one can find a number of sadhus waiting for their followers to visit them.
+The “sadhu camp,” which I returned to several times was simply fascinating.
+There, one can find many sadhus waiting for their followers to visit them.
 It almost felt like one was in a sadhu “shopping mall” as sadhus occupy adjacent spaces, one after another, much like a strip mall.
 There, pilgrims come, ask for blessings, occasionally touch the feet of the sadhu, a sign of respect, and generally make a donation.
 In return, the sadhus give a blessing and may also give sweets, maybe to provide mystical energy.

 The sadhus at the camp differed quite substantially from one another.
-Some had on elaborate headdresses made of seeds of the Rudraksha tree (Rudraksha means Shiva’s eyes in Sanskrit), others had decorated themselves with marigolds, yet others were simply sitting next to their trident, one of the symbols of Shiva.
-Some of them have been performing rigorous austerities to show their followers that they have control over their bodies and that their bodies mean nothing.
+Some had elaborate headdresses made of seeds of the Rudraksha tree (Rudraksha means Shiva’s eyes in Sanskrit), and others had decorated themselves with marigolds.
+Yet, others were sitting next to their trident, one of the symbols of Shiva.
+Some of them have been performing rigorous austerities to show their followers they have control over their bodies and that their bodies mean nothing.
 For instance, one of the sadhus I visited had a leg propped up behind him while sitting in a swing, and he claimed that he has not put the leg down in years.
 Another one was sitting on a throne of iron spikes.
-But by far the biggest attraction in this category is Amar Bharti Baba who has been holding his arm in the air for 30 years during which period he also let his fingernails grow wild.
-Large crowds lined up for a view of his emaciated arm and corkscrew-like fingernails.
+But by far, the biggest attraction in this category is Amar Bharti Baba, who has been holding his arm in the air for 30 years, during which period he also let his fingernails grow wild.
+Large crowds lined up to view his emaciated arm and corkscrew-like fingernails.

-This is all obviously a bit overwhelming for a Westerner.
-But every religion has its rituals, which often appear unusual to uninitiated.
+This is all a bit overwhelming for a Westerner.
+But every religion has its rituals, which often appear unusual to the uninitiated.
 As for me, I experienced my own little miracle.
-At the “sadhu camp”, I unexpectedly ran into a sadhu that I had met in Haridwar (620 km away) two years earlier on another trip.
-A group of us had asked him then to give us good “photographic” karma and he had kindly blessed us.
-Running into him again among 30 million people was for me one of the most incredible moments of the Kumbh Mela.
-The last two photos are of him, with his unforgettable gap-toothed smile.
-The first one was taken in Haridwar and the second one at the Kumbh Mela.
+At the “sadhu camp”, I unexpectedly ran into a sadhu I had met in Haridwar (620 km away) two years earlier on another trip.
+A group of us had asked him then to give us good “photographic” karma, and he had kindly blessed us.
+Running into him again among 30 million people was for me, one of the most incredible moments of the Kumbh Mela.
+The last two photos are of him with his unforgettable gap-toothed smile.
+The first one was taken in Haridwar, and the second one at the Kumbh Mela.